Krupanjac/contactbook-BST/README.md

 The console output shows the current state of the histories to make manual validation easier during the defense of the assignment.

-## Notes and Limitations

-- Duplicate phone numbers are removed during the initial load; subsequent inserts also prevent reuse of an existing phone number.
-- When contacts share both last and first name, the new node is stored as the predecessor (left child), matching policy `i = 1` from the assignment.
-- The BST is not self-balancing after the initial load.
-Editing names triggers a delete-and-insert cycle to keep ordering consistent.
-- The programs assume the input files remain correctly sorted and formatted; no extensive validation is performed beyond digit checks for phone numbers.
-- The history structures are reset when the tree is rebuilt.
-Restart the application if a fresh history is desired.

 ## Dataset Format Reminder

 Each data file begins with a header row and then lines in the following form: